shakilaust/gatsby-blog/src/pages/blog/2018/12/dear-middlewares/index.md

 category: 'General'
 tags: ['middleware', 'reduxjs']
 thumbnail: '/images/posts/redux.png'
-spoiler: Do redux middleware confuse you?
+spoiler: Does redux middleware confuse you?
 Take a deep breath and read on.
 ---

 This is a common structure of every redux middleware: